-Taking on this role improves listening skills, critical thinking and positive feedback skills
+Taking on this role improves active listening, critical thinking and positive feedback skills.

-In Toastmasters, feedback is called evaluation, and it is the heart of the Toastmasters educational program.
+Evaluation is the heart of the Toastmasters educational program.
 You observe the speeches and leadership roles of your fellow club members and offer evaluations of their efforts, and they do the same for you.
-As evaluator, you:
+As evaluator you:

 - Ask those you've been assigned to evaluate what they will present and what they wish to achieve.

 - Provide objective verbal and written evaluations for speakers.

 - When giving any evaluation, offer praise as well as constructive criticism.

 Learn how to ensure your evaluations benefit the entire club.

 Get the knowledge, motivation and skills you need to become more effective evaluator.